flaki/RustFestGlobal2020-CFP/en_us.md

 Talks are 25 or 55 minutes long (for longer talks we’d get in touch with you directly).
 That includes 3-5 minutes of Q&A. We will be on a tight schedule and enforce the end of a talk rigorously.
 Please notify us in advance how long you want your slot to be.
 We suggest timing your presentation in advance.

 Make sure you care and make sure we see you care.
 Typos, sloppy formatting and all-lowercase submissions make our reading of your proposal tedious.
 These things will definitely count against your proposal.
-That said, we understand that for many submitters English might not be their native language: our CfP committee consists of amazing people who can tell the difference.
-To reiterate, just put as much care into your proposal as we do evaluating them.

 Do not overdo it either.
 If you need more than two paragraphs to get to the point of your topic, we need to ask you to slim things down.
 With the amount of submissions we get, the quicker you can make a good impression, the better.